Post

 }

-Fiber’s syntax always reminded me of Express.js lol.
+Fiber’s syntax reminds me of Express.js lol.

 Gin